IBM/SalesEnablement-test-repo/docs/VMWaaS/VMwaaS-mt/Provisioning-mt.md

 19. Click the **vCPU limit (cores)** entry box.

 At the time this click-thru demonstration was created, the default value for vCPU cores was set to the maximum of a VDC.
-In the future, expect the default setting to be the minimum of 1, instead of the maximum of 2000.
+In the future, expect the default to be the minimum of 1, instead of the maximum of 2000.

 20. Click the **RAM limit (GB)** entry box.